-Following the briefing phase in this appeal, the Department filed a motion to abate and remand for further proceedings citing the Second District's decision in Yankey v.
+Following the briefing phase of this appeal, the Department filed a motion to abate and remand for further proceedings citing the Second District's decision in Yankey v.
 Department of Highway Safety and Motor Vehicles, 6 So.
 3d 633 (Fla.
 2d DCA 2009)(finding that when the department relies upon a document prepared by an agency inspector to properly validate the breath test results, section 322.2615, Florida Statutes, permits the driver to subpoena the inspector identified in that document).
-The Department's motion to abate and remand is still pending.
+The Department's motion to abate is still pending.
+We find the Yankey decision to be dispositive of the instant case.
+See Hendeles v.
+Sanford Auto Auction, Inc., 364 So.
+2d 467, 468 (Fla.
+1978)(disposition of a case on appeal should be made in accord with the law in effect at the time of the appellate court's decision rather than the law in effect at the time the judgment appealed was rendered).